o2r-project/erc-spec/docs/spec/index.md

   convention: https://github.com/ropensci/rrrpkg
 ```

-### R Markdown main document
+### R Markdown main file

-The ERC's main document as defined by this extension MUST be a weaved document, which integrates text and code and can be compiled into an interaction file.

-The weaved MUST have the [R Markdown](http://rmarkdown.rstudio.com/) format for executable documents.
-Its name MUST be `paper.Rmd`.
+The ERC's _main file_ for R-based analyses SHOULD be [R Markdown](http://rmarkdown.rstudio.com/).

+The main document SHOULD NOT contain code that loads pre-computed results from files, but conduct all analyses, even costly ones, during document weaving.

+The document MUST NOT use `cache=TRUE` on any of the code chunks (see [`knitr` options](https://yihui.name/knitr/options/).
+While the previously cached files (`.rdb` and `.rdx`) MAY be included, they SHOULD NOT be used during the rendering of the document.

 !!! note
     A popular alternative solution is [Sweave](http://www.statistik.lmu.de/~leisch/Sweave/) with the `.Rnw` extension, which is still widely used for vignettes.
 R Markdown was chosen of LaTex for its simplicity for users who are unfamiliar with LaTeX.

-The main document SHOULD NOT contain code that loads pre-computed results from files, but conduct all analyses, even costly ones, during document weaving.

-The document MUST NOT use `cache=TRUE` on any of the code chunks (see [`knitr` options](https://yihui.name/knitr/options/).
-While the previously cached files (`.rdb` and `.rdx`) may be included, they should not be used during the rendering of the document.

 ### Fixing the environment in code